 EVO-NANO will create an integrated platform for the artificial evolution and validation of novel strategies for treatment of cancer using nanoparticles (NPs).
 We expect our proposed framework to provide a full pipeline for the development of effective NP-based therapies that are safe, have optimal bio-distribution and delivery characteristics and can be personalised to specific patients and health risks.

-We will focus on designing nanoparticle strategies targeted to cancer stem cells (CSC) of breast and colon origin, with improved NP bio-distribution, tumour penetration and cellular uptake in target tissues.
-In parallel with the computational platform, we will generate the experimental testbed.
+We focus on designing nanoparticle-based strategies that specifically target cancer stem cells (CSC) of breast and colon origin, with the aim of improved NP bio-distribution, tumour penetration and cellular uptake in target tissues.

 This project has received funding from the European Union's Horizon 2020 FET Open programme under grant agreement.
 No. 800983.